Presenters, Facilitators

 Featured Speakers & Thought Leaders

-We're proud to present an exceptional roster of innovators, practitioners, and visionaries who are shaping the future of bioregional finance and regeneration in Cascadia.
+We're proud to present an exceptional roster of innovators, practitioners, and visionaries who are shaping the future of bioregional finance and regeneration in Cascadia and beyond.
 These speakers bring diverse expertise across indigenous stewardship, regenerative economics, community development, and ecological systems design.

 • Alex Gordon-Brander